About the Land & Flora

 In the 1830s, a north-south pioneer road was cut between Franklin and LaGrange.
 Harrist Ferry was established where it crossed the Chattahoochee and Broughton Ferry where it crossed Yellow Jacket Creek.
 Later, Harrist Ferry was bought and renamed Mooty Ferry.
 In 1882, Troup County built a bridge at that location and the road became Mooty Bridge Road.

-Ralph W. Howard, Sr. and his wife, Ira Lee (Norton) Howard, began purchasing the terraced fields and forested hillsides in 1946.
+Ralph W. Howard, Sr., and his wife, Ira Lee (Norton) Howard, began purchasing the terraced fields and forested hillsides in 1946.
 The Howard property, consisting of 140 acres, was inherited by siblings Ralph W. Howard, Jr., and Gloria Jean Howard.
 As development spread northward from LaGrange toward their property, they investigated ways to preserve the rural character of this land.
-Developing a memorial nature preserve that incorporated a natural (green) cemetery is their solution.
-Their proposal, with Troup County Commission approval, resulted in formation of Whispering Hills, LLC that is now officially registered by the State of Georgia.
-The nature preserve will leave and protect old growth trees which, over time, will further return the land to the native hardwood forests and natural meadows of its historical past.
+Developing a memorial nature preserve that incorporates a natural (green) cemetery is their solution.
+Their proposal, with Troup County Commission approval, resulted in the formation of Whispering Hills, LLC which is now officially registered by the State of Georgia.
+The nature preserve will leave and protect old-growth trees which, over time, will further return the land to the native hardwood forests and natural meadows of its historical past.

 F. C Johnson III, Troup County Historian